ashtonw7/writing-with-no-purpose/posts/dracula.md

 —So your back’s been bothering you?

-—Yes, everyday when I wake up.
+—Yes, every day when I wake up.

 —What kind of mattress are you sleeping on?